LILLIAN “LIL” HARDIN

 indicate otherwise.
 In the early years, Lil set aside her own ambitions to facilitate his career.
 By all accounts, when Louis

-came to Chicago at 17, he was a shy overweight teen with a country bumpkin haircut, rumpled clothes and little confidence
+came to Chicago, he was a shy overweight boy of 17, with little confidence in his abilities, a country bumpkin haircut and

 career and worked hard to ensure that he was seen in clubs and heard on records.
 She helped him notate his musical ideas,